 The map below is an interactive available at the World Atlas of Language Structures.
 It represents an extensive, but not quite comprehensive collection of world languages.
 Each dot represents one.
 White dots are languages that do not include gendered pronouns.
 No “he” or “she.”
 Just a gender neutral word that means person.

 The colored dots refer to languages with gendered pronouns, but there are more than one kind, as indicated by the Values key.
 The number on the right, further, indicates how many languages fit into each group.
 Notice that the majority of languages represented here (57%) DO NOT have gendered pronouns.

 The map at the site is interactive.
-Go there to click on those dots and explore.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+Go there to click on those dots and explore.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.